-Here, we use TESS light curves with a considerably longer time base than \citet{Hey2024}, enabling as such maximal frequency resolution.
-Our aim is to hunt for resolved low-(radial) order pressure and gravity modes and rotational splitting in the \nGaia{} \emph{Gaia}-discovered \bceph{} stars, opening pathways to mode identification and seismic modelling from combined TESS photometry and \emph{Gaia} data, in a homogeneous way for an as large as possible ensemble of \bceph\ stars with publicly available light curves assembled with both satellites.
+Here, we use TESS light curves with a considerably longer time base than \citet{Hey2024}, thus enabling improved frequency resolution.
+Our aim is to search for resolved low-(radial) order pressure and gravity modes and rotational splittings in the \nGaia{} \emph{Gaia}-detected \bceph{} stars, opening pathways to mode identification and seismic modelling from combined TESS photometry and \emph{Gaia} data, in a homogeneous way for an as large as possible ensemble of \bceph\ stars with publicly available light curves assembled with both satellites.